inkyblackness/ss-specs/media/Texts.md

 ## Texts

 All texts are stored in the language specific files ```cybstrng.res```, ```frnstrng.res``` and ```gerstrng.res```.
-These files contain 188 chunks of type ```0x01```.
-The chunks are directories with several blocks.
+These files contain 188 resources of type ```0x01```.
+They are compound with several blocks.
 Each block contains one string, which is always 0x00 terminated.

 While the English strings may be readable according to standard ASCII, with the French and German options, texts